dgilland/verify/README.rst

     expect AssertionError:
         raise

-**NOTE:** The assert function should return a truthy value, otherwise, ``expect`` will treat the falsy return from the function as an indication that it failed as subsequently raise it's own ``AssertionError``.
+**NOTE:** The assert function should return a truthy value, otherwise, ``expect`` will treat the falsy return from the function as an indication that it failed and subsequently raise it's own ``AssertionError``.

 Or your own predicate functions: